 However, many saw this as a big corporation trying to make even more money by taking a 25% cut of the price of the mod purchased.
 While Steam already allowed anybody to upload free mods to games, they were now allowing developers to charge for certain mods.
 Just 4 days after releasing it they shut it down though.
 They had pissed off the entire internet and lost much more revenue than it ever could have gained with the paid mods enabled.

-Perhaps they should of asked their customer base with a survey before changing the dynamics of an entire gaming culture centered around their platform?
+Perhaps they should have asked their customer base with a survey before changing the dynamics of an entire gaming culture centered around their platform?

 So if you’re not a CEO at a publically traded company then your concern shouldn’t be with quarterly profits but in building a loyal fan base that will follow you wherever you go, not necessarily motivated by what your product does so as much as the values and culture that defines your company as a whole.